Paul-A-V/videos4free/README.txt

 An admin page to perform CRUD operations, a search page, user authentication, simple links to popular and new movies/series/videos and a page where users can comment on a video.

 Highly probable changes that will be finished until exam:
-Changing all queries to prepared statements.
+Changing all queries to prepared statements on pages with input. - done

 Possible changes that might be finished until exam:
 Bookmark list, with cookies for guest that dont have accounts.